 Singapore Exchange Limited1 (SGX) is Asia's most international stock exchange, and together with its affiliates, offers a fully integrated value chain from trading and clearing to settlement and depository services.
 SGX, together with its affiliates, is Asia's leading counterparty for the clearing of financial and commodity products and serves customers all over the world through multiple locations.

-Headquartered in Singapore, SGX operates a derivatives sales o ce in Hong Kong, a liaison office in Mumbai and representative offices in Beijing, London and Tokyo.
+Headquartered in Singapore, SGX operates a derivatives sales office in Hong Kong, a liaison office in Mumbai and representative offices in Beijing, London and Tokyo.
 SGX is also a member of the World Federation of Exchanges and the Asian and Oceanian Stock Exchanges Federation.

 As part of SGX’s trade and price information distribution process, it was required to integrate a set of upstream systems that provide trade and price information with multiple downstream systems that consume such data.
 A critical component of this entire architecture was an Enterprise Service Bus (ESB) that seamlessly integrates these multiple enterprise systems to receive the trade and price information from the upstream systems and deliver these in parallel to multiple downstream systems after executing data format validations and transformations.